Richard Steele: Early life

-Steele was born in Dublin, Ireland, in March 1672 to Richard Steele, a wealthy attorney, and Elinor Symes (née Sheyles); his sister Katherine was born the previous year.
+Steele was born in Dublin, Ireland, in 1671 to Richard Steele, a wealthy attorney, and Elinor Symes (née Sheyles); his sister Katherine was born the previous year.
 He was the grandson of Sir William Steele, Lord Chancellor of Ireland and his first wife Elizabeth Godfrey.
-His father lived at Mountown House, Monkstown, County Dublin.
-His mother, of whose family background little is known, was described as a woman of "great beauty and noble spirit".
+His father lived at Mountown House, Monkstown, Dublin.
+His mother, of whose family background little is known, was described as "a very beautiful woman, of a noble spirit".

 His father died when he was four, and his mother a year later.
 Steele was largely raised by his uncle and aunt, Henry Gascoigne (secretary to James Butler, 1st Duke of Ormonde), and Lady Katherine Mildmay.

 A member of the Protestant gentry, he was educated at Charterhouse School, where he first met Addison.
 After starting at Christ Church, Oxford, he went on to Merton College, Oxford, then joined the Life Guards of the Household Cavalry in order to support King William's wars against France.
 He was commissioned in 1697, and rose to the rank of captain within two years.
-Steele left the army in 1705, perhaps due to the death of the 34th Foot's commanding officer, Lord Lucas, which limited his opportunities of promotion.